adrians5j/react-columned/README.md

 ## How it works
-The component uses [element-resize-detector](https://www.npmjs.com/package/element-resize-detector) (which is the only dependency of this package) to get the parent container's width.
+The component uses [element-resize-detector](https://www.npmjs.com/package/element-resize-detector) (which is the only dependency of this package) to get the
+container's width.
 Based on received result, it then sorts the child nodes into a needed number of columns, which are simple inline-block divs.